poanetwork/deployment-azure/Docs/bootnode-setup.md

 * eth-net-intelligence-api is using this [repo](https://github.com/oraclesorg/eth-net-intelligence-api)
 * eth-netstats dashboard is pulled from [eth-netstats](https://github.com/oraclesorg/eth-netstats)
 * docker image used to periodically auto-update the container is pulled from [docker hub](https://hub.docker.com/r/oraclesorg/docker-run/), which uses [this repo](https://github.com/oraclesorg/docker-run) to rebuild the image
+* initial keys are generate using [this script](https://github.com/oraclesorg/oracles-initial-keys), which has a `config.json` file with contract definition in it.

 There are other repositories involved in the workflow:
 * [metamask plugin](https://github.com/oraclesorg/metamask-plugin)